mixpanel/mixpanel-react-native/README.md

 <a name="trackCharge"></a>
 # **trackCharge(amount,properties)**
 To track money spent by the current user for revenue analytics and associate
      properties with the charge.
-Properties is optional.
+Properties are optional.
 ### **Example**
 ```js
 mixpanel.people.trackCharge('500','Revenue');
 ```
 <a name="clearCharges"></a>
 # **clearCharges()**
-To clear the whole transaction history permanently for the identified people profile.
+To clear the whole transaction history permanently for the identified user profile.
 ### **Example**
 ```js
 mixpanel.people.clearCharges();
 ```
 <a name="increment"></a>
-# **increment()**
+# **increment(propertyName, by)**
  To increment the given numeric properties by the given values.Property keys must be String names of numeric properties.
 ### **Example**
 ```js